 As someone that works more closely with the technical side of SEO, Screaming Frog is a tool that I use on a daily basis.
-Being able to get an instant look at a crawl of the site helps immeasurably, whether it’s for a full technical audit or just an inquisitive check of a site.
+Being able to get a crawl of the site helps massively, whether it’s for a full technical audit or just an inquisitive check of a site.

-That being said, it’s not only handy for just technical grunt work, it’s versatile enough to offer a helping hand in a multitude of different ways.
+That being said, it’s not only handy for just diagnosing technical SEO issues, it’s versatile enough to offer a helping hand in a multitude of different ways.
 In our office, we’ve been using it for tasks like competitor analysis and outreach, making use of the wide array of uses that Screaming Frog has.
 I’m not being sponsored for this post, honest.

-Anyway, here’s a quick look at a few of the more interesting features of Screaming Frog that are personal favourites of mine, as well as a few examples of how they can be used.
+Anyway, here’s a look at a few Screaming Frog features that are personal favourites of mine, as well as a few examples of how they can be used, showing you how to use Screaming Frog and really get the most from it.

 1. Utilising Backlink Metrics